eduncan911/3dp/ZeroEffs/README.md

 There are still a few todo items on the agenda.
 None of which prevents the machine from working.
 However, they are good QoL improvements that should be done at some point.

 - Panels-as-Structure mod to add panels directly screwed into the sides.
-This is to eliminate the "tilting" forward and backwards of the tall BoxZero design and high QLG positions.
+This is to eliminate the "rocking" forward and backwards of the tall BoxZero design and high QLG positions.
+This is also why you do not see ZeroPanels on my pictured builds on display, even though it is in the CAD.
 - Move the bed backwards in Y to account for full motion.
 While you can get 120x120 just fine, the front of the ministealth hits the Z belts and doesn't let  you go any further out of 120 in X when moved to Y10 or less.
 The solution will be to move the bed backwards in Y by stretching the front bed mount.
 - Custom Nevermore HEPA+Carbon filter.
 I'm thinking a mini-StealthMax.
 The ZeroFilter, while excellent, does not have HEPA.
 And it interferes with the Nudge position requirement (see CAD).
 - Mosquito-Net solution in the MiniStealth.
 My x-carriage already has provisions for it.
 So it's just a matter of CADing up a solution for a laser cutter!
 - PrintShift part ejection system.
 The front lower printed corners have already been modified in my build to clear it.

+And finally...
+A MiniStealth "Changer", mounted at the front-top.
+This was always my plans of why I used 220mm Z rails from a Micron 180.
+And now there's a StealthChanger V2.4 mod that actually did exactly part by part of my crazy idea.
+Big shout out to that team, this is awesome: https://github.com/DraftShift/StealthChanger.
+But now, we have AMS-like systems such as the BoxTurle and the requirement for a filament cutter at the toolhead along with a sensor and you can have as many lanes you want.

 I may slowly get to these over time.
-Feel free to bug me on Discord about them.
+Life comes first though.
+Feel free to ping me on the Fabreeko Discord about them.

 ## Origin Story